 2014 Big Ten Championship Game Preview

 The 2014 Big Ten Championship Game will be played on December 6th, 2014 at Lucas Oil Stadium in Indianapolis, Indiana.
 For the 4th season in a row, the Big Ten Championship Game will take place at Lucas Oil Stadium, which has a capacity of over 65,000 fans.
-The 2014 Big Ten Championship Game will put the winner of the Big Ten East Division up against the winner of the Big Ten West Division.
+The 2014 Big Ten Championship Game will put the Wisconsin Badgers against the Ohio State Buckeyes.
+Both teams come ranked in the top 12 in the CFP rankings and Ohio State has a shot at making the College Football Playoff with a win.
+Wisconsin looks to make it 3 wins in 3 trips to the Big Ten Championship game, while Ohio State will try and win their 1st ever Big Ten Championship Game.
 This is the first year that the Big Ten conference is split into the East and West Divisions that reflect the 14 member conference that now includes Maryland and Rutgers.

 The 2013 Big Ten Championship Game was one of the most anticipated games of the season.
 The game was between then undefeated Ohio State Buckeyes and the 1 loss Michigan State Spartans.
 It was the first time that both teams entering a Big Ten Championship Game were ranked in the top 10 in the country with the winner having Rose Bowl and National Championship aspirations.
 Michigan State came from behind to win the 2013 Big Ten Championship game 34-24 to advance to their first Rose Bowl since 1988.

 Check out our Big Ten Championship Game Preview History page for previews of previous Big Ten Championship Games.

 Big Ten Championship Football at Lucas Oil Stadium Address: 500 S Capitol Ave, Indianapolis, Indiana, 46225